Is your cat having trouble seeing? Or have you noticed that your cat’s eyes look funny? There may be a health problem you need diagnosed.

 - Abnormal shifts in the eye’s lens.

-Symptoms are very similar to the other causes of eye problems for cats.
+Symptoms are very similar to the other causes of cat eye health problems.
 Their eyes may become weepy, red and cloudy.
 In more extreme cases they can become visibly enlarged.
 When enlargement occurs, the disease has progressed to a critical point and your cat’s health should be dealt with as an emergency.

-If you suspect your cat has glaucoma, seek emergency help from your vet.
-Without timely treatment to lower the eye pressure your cat can lose their vision.
+If you suspect your cat has glaucoma, seek instant help from your vet.
+Without timely treatment to lower the eye pressure, your cat can lose their vision.
 Your vet will be able to treat the underlying cause of glaucoma with short-term treatment in the majority of cases.
 In some cases where the disease has been left unchecked for a long time period, though, surgery may be required.
-In more severe cases, it is not uncommon for your cat’s eye to be removed to ensure comfort and prevent further damage being done by the buildup of pressure inside your cat’s skull.
+In the most severe cases, it is not uncommon for your cat’s eye to be removed to ensure comfort and prevent further damage being done by the buildup of pressure inside your cat’s skull.

 We tend to think of cataracts as a disease that effects elderly humans, but it also occurs in senior cats.
-Cataracts effect the lens of the eye and cause the lens to become clouded.
+Cataracts effect the lens of the eye, causing it to become cloudy and restricting the vision.
 If left untreated this will lead to your cat’s vision becoming impaired.
-This is due to cataracts preventing light from reaching the back of the eye.
+This is due to the cloudiness of cataracts preventing light from reaching the back of the eye.
 More severe cases can lead to permanent blindness.

 Surgery may be needed If your cat’s vision is severely compromised by cataracts.
 If your cat is suffering from any form of visual impairment, it is imperative not to let them outdoors, where their vision problems will leave them vulnerable.